mdkberry/comfyui_workflows/README.md

 ### `\monthly_sets`

-**regularly updated monthly zip files of my video and image pipelines**.
-These are the "best of's" so if you only pick one download make it these.
+**regularly updated monthly zip files of my current video and image pipelines**.
+These are the "best of's" that I'd be using a lot at that moment in time, so if you only pick one download make it these.

 ### `\workflows_by_model`